"Religious forces are needed to overcome the egotism that divides men."

-There is a contradiction between the West and Islam (using Islam as an example of Theistic culture) which is really between the 20th Century culture of materialism underpinned by Freudian theory.
+There is a contradiction between the West, with its individualism, and Islam (using Islam as an example of Theistic culture) which is really between the 20th Century culture of materialism underpinned by Freudian theory.
 Simply put the purpose of life is pleasure, but pleasure has true and false aspects.
 If creation (as described previously) draws from a wider well than oneself in the isolated sense, then one can be more than oneself, but this is a different mode of being.
 But should we go too far in this direction, selflessness, it would represent invalidation of ourselves, which would just mean putting others above us.
 Why so?
 Are we not equally of merit?

 It could be said that Freud promotes the doctrine of the self.
 We have many movies that tell us the loner wins.
 This is a dead end and bad advice for life.
 When one focuses on the self there is power, but many wrong directions which will stop that power.
 When one is God only there is the problem of invalidating that which is part of God essence itself.
 If Man is created in the image of God, then self abnegation is invalidation of God.
 But foolish pride is also error as it denies God.